benquike/radare2book/introduction/overview.md

 The core of the hexadecimal editor and debugger. radare2 allows you to open a number of input/output sources as if they were simple, plain files, including disks, network connections, kernel drivers, processes under debugging, and so on.

-It implements an advanced command line interface for moving around a file, analyzing data, disassembling, binary patching, data comparison, searching, replacing, visualizing.
+It implements an advanced command line interface for moving around in a file, analyzing data, disassembling, binary patching, data comparison, searching, replacing, visualizing.
 It can be scripted with a variety of languages, including Ruby, Python, Lua, and Perl.

 ### rabin2